crazywig/RawGame/README.md

 ## Philosophy
 RawGame is designed to facilitate easier development of games using a modern and efficient system that can work on many different platforms.
 C# is an easy to use programming language that still offers very good performance.
-Combined with a multiplatform framework like RawGame it will allow developers to target many platforms with a single codebase and consistent performance, look and feel across them all.
+Combined with a multiplatform framework like RawGame it will allow developers to target many platforms with a single codebase and get a consistent look, feel and performance across them all.